zerotonin/charon/README.md

     $ ipython
     import sys
     sys.path.append('/path/to/models/research/object_detection')

+* Get the pretrained model from http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz and unpack it in/ path/to/models/research/object_detection
   ```
 * Testing with another model
     If you want to be sure that your installation was complete you can test it with a pre made
     model.
 By using this notebook and directly jumping to the cell with imports!
 If you run the full
     label IT WILL START IN models/research/object_detection/colab_tutorials/ and therefore it CANNOT load the data.
 Hence you need to add a os.chdir('/path/to/model') to load example data and import pathlib.
 Or you run the third cell!